Review sites have become the new way for consumers to co

 Reading reviews about your dental practice can be both fulfilling and frustrating, depending on the review.
 However, if you know how to handle and respond to patient reviews, they can actually be a powerful tool for building patient trust and brand recognition.
 Better yet, this tool is totally free!

 Many of your potential patients are probably checking out sites like Yelp, Google Reviews, or Facebook to find out more about your practice.
 Do you know what your reviews look like?
 It might be worth using a reputation management tool or just taking a moment to check out what people say about you on these and similar sites.

 If your reviews are all positive, congratulations!

-But what if they aren’t?
-Negative reviews can happen for a number of reasons.
-Whether you were genuinely having an off day or a patient was provided with options they didn’t like, you now have an ugly review on the record.
+Negative reviews can happen for several reasons.
+Whether you were genuinely having an off day, you gave a patient options they didn’t like, or there was a miscommunication between a patient and staff, you now have an ugly review on the record.

-Responding to reviews is one of the best ways a dentist can interact with his or her patients online.
-When a patient leaves a review, they are taking time out of their day to give you honest feedback about your practice.
+When patients leave a review, they take time out of their day to give you honest feedback about your practice.
 It only makes sense to acknowledge this effort and show your gratitude in kind.
 Google has even begun to notify users by email when a business responds to their review, which allows for more communication on their platform.

 Along with expressing thanks, or turning negative situations around, responding to reviews enables you to do a few other essential things, including:

 When responding to reviews, you do want to keep in mind HIPAA guidelines.
 Whether the review is good or bad, you should not be giving away any private patient information.